What Is the Student Away at School Discount?

 State Farm

-State Farm a sweet deal to families with at least one driver under the age of 25 attending college away from home.
+The State Farm student away at school discount lowers rates for families with at least one driver under the age of 25 attending college many miles from home.
 They can only use the car on holidays or breaks to be eligible.
-How much it reduces auto insurance premiums varies.
+How much it reduces premiums varies.
 Ask your agent for more information.

-The Drive Safe & Save program is another way for collegiate families to save on their car insurance.
-Check the website for more information on this State Farm page.
+The Drive Safe & Save program is another way for collegiate families to lower rates.
+Check the website for more information.

 AAA

-AAA offers savings to families with a driver living at school away from home.
+The AAA student away discount is for families with a driver living at school far from home.
 You can save up to 46.7% on select coverages.
-To qualify, someone must live on campus 100 miles from home without access to a car.
+To qualify, someone must live on campus 100 miles from their primary residence without access to a car.
 Keep in mind that this isn’t available in every state.
 AAA membership may also be required.
 Check with your agent to see what’s available.

 Erie